MutlucanGokcukur/MutlucanGokcukur/README.md

   -🏫 I continue to study at Kocaeli University and Istanbul University open education faculty.

-  -👨‍💻 I know intermediate level 'C#' and 'Java'
+  -👨‍💻 I know intermediate level 'C#', 'Java' and 'Kotlin'

+  -📲 I know the 'Kotlin' language at a level that can make an intermediate application with the Android Studio.

   -🌱 I’m currently learning 'Python'